MaksimDzhangirov/backendBankExample/docs/part25-eng.md

 to running "/app/starts.sh" with "/app/main" as the second argument.
 But by separating the command from the entrypoint we have more flexibility to replace it with other command at run time whenever we want.
-You can read more about this in the docker documentation page, in the `CMD` instruction section.
+You can read more about this in the Docker documentation page, in the `CMD` instruction section.

 ```dockerfile